SIIS-Ltd/SPSS-.NET-Reader/ReadMe.md

 It's a fork of [SPSS-.NET-Reader](https://github.com/fbiagi/SPSS-.NET-Reader) by fbiagi (based on [spsslib-80132](http://spsslib.codeplex.com/) by elmarj).
 Since forking we have added writing ability, solved many bugs, provided closer SPSS binary integration by following the [PSPP provided SPSS format](https://www.gnu.org/software/pspp/pspp-dev/html_node/System-File-Format.html#System-File-Format).

-This library has been tested in production on a few large deployments at @SIIS-Ltd.
+This library has been tested in production at @SIIS-Ltd, but mostly for write scenarios.

 ### To read a data file: